yinloonkhor/Hack10-TheNextHokage/README.md

 # Hack10-TheNextHokage

-This repository is written for the Hack@10 hackathon by **TheNextHokage**.
+This repository is written for the Hack@10 hackathon by **The Seventh Class** where our project entitled **NextHokage**.
 This is a AI game developed for entertainment while training players on Jutsu techniques.

 ## Download the Repo